 Youth Employment and Entrepreneurship

-We help young people unlock their potential and build sustainable careers by connecting them with the right skills, networks, and opportunities for employment and entrepreneurship.
+We support young people to unlock their potential and build sustainable careers by connecting them with the right skills, networks, and opportunities for employment and enterprise development.

 The challenges in youth employment and entrepreneurship

 The challenge of youth unemployment is significant and widespread, with the global youth unemployment rate estimated at 15.6% in 2021, which is more than three times the adult rate according to the International Labour Organization.

 Young people, particularly in Africa and Asia, are more likely to be unemployed, underemployed, or working in poverty.
 Young women, rural youth, persons with disabilities, and other socially excluded groups often face even greater barriers to employment.
 Structural barriers also prevent young people from entering the labour market, highlighting the need for economic empowerment and employment opportunities for disadvantaged groups to address the challenges of youth unemployment, poverty, and cross-cutting challenges like climate mitigation and adaptation, radicalisation, and good governance.

 At SNV, we aim to contribute to sustainably addressing systemic challenges in partnership with other key players, including the youth.
 We integrate climate-smart and gender equality and social inclusion (GESI) responsive approaches that support markets to function more effectively and beneficially for young people.

 The YEE Pull, Match, Push, Enable (P-M-P-E) framework approach is contextualised to provide out-of-school, unemployed and underemployed young women and men, aged 18-35, with the tools, skills, and networks to identify employment opportunities or start and develop social and financial enterprises, thus, providing opportunities for themselves and others.
 The P-M-P-E framework approach facilitates linkages between the labour market (demand side) and skilled youth (supply side) to stimulate employment and entrepreneurship opportunities.